-Comprising nearly 81% of the population, black South Africans divide into 4 ethnic group clusters (Nguni, Sotho, Tsonga, Venda) and 9 ethnic groups (Zulu, Xhosa, North Sotho, South
+Comprising 81.4% of the population, black South Africans divide into 4 ethnic group clusters (Nguni, Sotho, Tsonga, Venda) and 9 ethnic groups (Zulu, Xhosa, North Sotho, South Sotho, comprising 18% of the population).

-Sotho, Tswana, Tsonga, Swazi, Ndebele,
+Tswana, Tsonga, Swazi, Ndebele, Venda).

-Venda).

-Nguni: There are 3 main divisions within the Nguni cluster of ethnic groups: the Northern Nguni, the Southern Nguni. and the Ndebele.
+Nguni: There are 3 main divisions within the Nguni cluster of ethnic groups: the Northern Nguni, the Southern Nguni, and the Ndebele.
 The main Northern Nguni ethnic groups are the Zulu (South Africa's largest indigenous ethnic group with 23% of the population) and the Swazi.
-The main Southern Nguni ethnic groups are the Mpondo, the Thembu, and the Xhosa (the second largest ethnic sub-group comprising 18% of the population).
+The main Southern Nguni ethnic groups are the Mpondo, the Thembu, and the Xhosa (the second largest ethnic sub-group